 This is the precise focus of Coptersafety’s custom visuals, which present mission-specific training environments for helicopter operators and pilots.
 In this article, Coptersafety Chief Commercial Officer Jani Kaskinen and Visual Modelling Experts Olli Laine and Markus Vuorinen discuss the topic

 Realistic training conditions are key to pilot safety and efficiency.
 But real-life training simply does not allow certain situations.
 In contrast, simulator training can develop meaningful expertise under even the worst scenarios and situations.

 IN SIMULATOR TRAINING, APPEARANCES MATTER

 In simulator training, there are no one-size-fits-all answers.
-But simulation trainings that uses custom visuals of real-life locations can take pilots in more realistic conditions.
+But simulation training that uses custom visuals of real-life locations can take pilots in more realistic conditions.
 Custom visuals push training further by replicating the real-life environments customers want.
 “Simulator training visuals have taken a huge leap forward.
 We can now offer training with realistic visuals.
 This means that a hangar is not just a hangar and the locations of potential flight obstacles in the simulation matter.
 When these elements resemble reality, training leaves a stronger memory trace and best prepare pilots”, says Chief Commercial Officer Jani Kaskinen, Coptersafety.

 CUSTOM VISUALS MEET TRAINING AND CUSTOMER NEEDS

 Coptersafety has a broad set of basic visuals from around the world that can be used as the foundation for custom visuals based on location photos.
 This makes customization faster and more cost-efficient for customers.